Department of Mathematics

 MATH 1329.
 Mathematics for Business and Economics II.

-This course covers topics from finite mathematics and elementary differential calculus applied to business and economics.
-Prerequisite: [MATH 1315 or MATH 1319 with a grade of "C" or better] or [ACT Mathematics score of 27 or better] or [SAT Math Section score of 600 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].
+This course is a basic introduction to the exploration of limits, continuity, differentiation, and integration.
+Topics include conceptual and theoretical definitions, but with an aim towards understanding economic and social science mathematical applications.
+This includes studying algebraic, exponential, and logarithmic functions as well as covering the theories of monotonicity, concavity, optimization, graph sketching, method of substitution, and basic multivariable functions.
+Applications may include marginal analysis, end behavior of financial functions, profit optimization, and diminishing returns.
+Prerequisite: [MATH 1315 or MATH 1319 or MATH 2321 or MATH 2417 with a grade of "C" or better] or [ACT Mathematics score of 27 or better] or [SAT Math Section score of 600 or better] or [Accuplacer College Mathematics score of 86 or better] or [Compass College Algebra score of 46 or better] or [Next-Generation Advanced Algebra and Functions Test of 263 or better].

 Grade Mode: Standard Letter